benory/1520s-project-website/about/index.markdown

         <div class="bio">
             <h3>Max Blistain</h3>
             <p><b>Team Member</b></p>
             <p>Max Blistain studied piano at the Royal Conservatory of Mons, Belgium.
 He is a piano teacher, accompanist and concert performer, mainly playing with his trio Star Vinsky, and he is studying musicology at the Free University of Brussels.
 Passionate about the heritage of his native region, his research focuses on Charles Chastelain (ca. 1490-1578), provost and musician at the Collégiale-Saint-Vincent in Soignies.
-He also conducts a choir to revive the Chastelain's works.</p><br>
+He also conducts a choir to revive Chastelain's works.</p><br>
             <p><a href="https://1520s-project.org/browse/?q=Blistain" target="_blank" class="see-scores">See scores edited by Blistain.</a></p>
         </div>
     </div>